Multi-photon entanglement and interferometry: Quantum communication

 \section{Quantum communication}

-Quantum communication ultimately aims at absolutely secure transfer of classical or quantum information.
-As the fastest information carrier in nature, photons, with very weak coupling to the environment, are the obvious choice for quantum communication tasks, epecially the long-distance ones.
+Quantum communication ultimately aims at absolute security and faithful transfer of information, classical or quantum.
+Photons are the fastest information carrier, and due to their very weak coupling to the environment, are an obvious choice for quantum communication, especially for long-distances.
 Hence, the ability of manipulating the quantum features (such as coherence and entanglement) of photons is a precious resource.

-We will review several breakthroughs in the field of quantum communication\footnote{Except quantum cryptography, which has been extensively reviewed by Gisin \textit{et al}.
-(2002)}.
-By exploiting entanglement one can efficiently encoding classical messages (Bennett and Wiesner, 1992; section~\ref{sec:DCoding}), transfer quantum information to a remote location (Bennett \textit{et al}., 1993; section~\ref{sec:teleportation}), entangle two remote particles that have no common past (\.{Z}ukowski \textit{et al}., 1993; section~\ref{sec:swapping}), and purify less entangled states of a larger ensemble into more entangled states of a smaller ensemble (Bennett \textit{et al}., 1996b; Deutsch \textit{et al}., 1996; Pan \textit{et al}., 2001b; section~\ref{sec:purification}).
+In this section, we will review several breakthroughs in the field of quantum communication\footnote{We exclude quantum cryptography, which has been extensively reviewed by Gisin \textit{et al}.
+(2002).}: By exploiting entanglement one can efficiently encode classical messages (Bennett and Wiesner, 1992; section~\ref{sec:DCoding}), transfer quantum information to a remote location (Bennett \textit{et al}., 1993; section~\ref{sec:teleportation}), entangle two remote particles that have no common past (\.{Z}ukowski \textit{et al}., 1993; section~\ref{sec:swapping}), and purify a large ensemble in a less entangled states into a smaller ensemble with higher entanglement (Bennett \textit{et al}., 1996b; Deutsch \textit{et al}., 1996; Gisin, 1996; Horodecki \textit{et al}., 1996; Pan \textit{et al}., 2001b; section~\ref{sec:purification}).

 Needless to say, one of the ultimate dreams is long-distance or even global ($10^{3}$-$10^{4}$ km) quantum communication.
-As a combination of the ideas of entanglement purification and swapping, the quantum repeater protocol (Briegel \textit{et al}., 1998), see section~\ref{sec:repeater}, provides a way of beating decoherence and photon losses when attempting to create remote high-quality entanglement.
-Thus, it enables long-distance quantum communication.
-In section~\ref{sec:free-space} we discuss the road towards satellite-based quantum communication and its first step, i.e., free-space distribution of entangled photon pairs to the mutual distance of 10 km, which are well beyond the effective thickness of the aerosphere.
+As a combination of the ideas of entanglement purification and swapping, the quantum repeater protocol (Briegel \textit{et al}., 1998), see section~\ref{sec:repeater}, is an efficient method for beating decoherence and photon losses in attempts to create long-distance high-quality entanglement.

+In section~\ref{sec:free-space} we discuss steps on the road toward satellite-based quantum communication and its first step, i.e., free-space distribution of entangled photon pairs over a distance of 10 km achieved in 2005 (Resch \textit{et al}., 2005; Peng \textit{et al}., 2005) and, more recently, over 144 km (Ursin \textit{et al}., 2007; Fedrizzi \textit{et al}., 2009).